DWoodWX/Overlay/README.md

 Be sure to keep the main source file Overlays_Combined outside of the sounds folder.
 You may rename the files anything you wish.

+You can also open this overlay and sounds in a separate browser window for those of you who do not livestream.

+There are some issues with some of the sounds.
+They will resort to the alert.mp3 file for the sound.